BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 At the end of the Evil player's first Move phase, they may roll a D6 for each Dunlending model not yet in play.
 On a 3+, that model may enter play from any point on any board edge via the rules for Reinforcements.
 On a 1-2, that model may roll again on the following turn, adding 1 to the result.

-**PARTICIPANTS**

-**Good:** 2 Captains of Rohan with shield; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear & shield, 8 with bow.

-**Evil:** Gorûlf Ironskin; Frida Tallspear; The Wild Man Oathmaker; 12 Wild Men of Dunland; 6 Dunlending Warriors with shield; 6 Dunlending Warriors with bow; 6 Dunlending Huscarls.

 ![](../media/scenarios/war_in_rohan/burning_of_the_westfold.jpg)

 ---

 ## FIRST BATTLE OF THE FORDS OF ISEN

+**PARTICIPANTS**

+**Good:** Théodred, Heir of Rohan with horse and shield; Elfhelm, Captain of Rohan with horse; Grimbold of Grimslade; 12 Riders of Rohan: 4 with throwing spears, 8 with no additional equipment; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear and shield, 8 with bow (half of the Warriors of Rohan may be upgraded to be Helmingas); 3 Rohan Outriders on horse.

+**Evil:** Vraskû; Thrydan Wolfsbane; 24 Uruk-hai Scouts: 8 with Uruk-hai bow, 8 with shield, 8 with no additional equipment; 9 Dunlending Warriors: 3 with shield, 3 with two-handed axe, 3 with bow; 6 Warg Riders: 2 with shield, 2 with Orc bow, 2 with throwing spears.

 **LAYOUT**